 We will include brief psychological interventions that are described by the study's authors as psychological and if they are based on established psychotherapeutic principles and techniques as described by NHS Choices (www.nhs.uk), Royal College of Psychiatrists (27) and National Institute for Clinical Excellence and Health (Guidance PH6) (79).
+We define an intervention as psychological if they include the following: i) had a reliance on communication, using a therapeutic alliance between patient and the therapist; ii) intervention was facilitated by psychologists, psychotherapists, and therapists in training, or facilitated by persons trained/supervised by a clinical psychologist or therapist; iii) the intervention was based on a psychological model; iv) the intervention aimed to improve outcome changes in emotional, cognitive or behavioural functioning including adherence.
+If these criteria were unclear and the intervention could not clearly be described as psychological, then authors were contacted for more information.
+If this criteria is unclear from publication, then authors will be contacted for more information to determine eligibility.
 The minimum and maximum number of sessions of a psychological treatment will be one and 50 respectively.
-There is huge variation of therapies we will classify them broadly under the following categories: psychoanalytical/psychodynamic, cognitive behaviour techniques; counselling (including motivational interviewing); family therapies; creative therapies (including narrative, art therapy and psychodrama).
+There is huge variation of therapies we will classify them broadly under the following categories: psychoanalytical/psychodynamic, cognitive behaviour techniques; counselling (including motivational interviewing and mindfulness); family therapies; creative therapies (including narrative, art therapy, music therapy and psychodrama).
+We will include collaborative care i.e. a psychological intervention in combination with psychotropic or antidepressants.
 Typically brief interventions are estimated at around 20 sessions but we want to identify studies that have also addressed maintenance of self-management as diabetes is a chronic condition and there is a risk of relapse.
 Studies that used self-help (unless guided by a therapist) will be excluded.